natolambert/rlhf-book/chapters/01-introduction.md

 2. Preference Finetuning (PreFT), and
 3. Reinforcement Finetuning (RFT).

-This book focused on the second area, **preference finetuning**, which has more complexity than instruction tuning and is far more established than Reinforcement Finetuning.
+This book focuses on the second area, **preference finetuning**, which has more complexity than instruction tuning and is far more established than Reinforcement Finetuning.

 ## Scope of This Book